 To triage is to determine the priorities in a situation.
 In the context of software engineering, issue triage means to ensure that every issue contains enough information to be resolved by a developer.
 This involves adding enough information to clarify a ~Bug or ~"Feature Request", accurately labelling issues so that they can be searched and filtered, and assigning them to milestones and developers.

-In Beautiful Canoe, most issue triage is done by @snim2, @a.garcia-dominguez and @bc-bot, but any member of the company can triage issues.
+In Beautiful Canoe, most issue triage is done by the CTO and @bc-bot, but any member of the company can triage issues.
 As a minimum, every developer should take responsibility for triaging issues that they have raised.

 Levels of triage¶